sparkflows/sparkflows-docs/docs/faq/installation.rst

 Installation
 --------------------

-How can I install Fire Insights?
+How can I install Sparkflows?
 ===========

-You can download Fire Insights from https://www.sparkflows.io/
+You can download Sparkflows from https://www.sparkflows.io/

 Install documentation is at : https://docs.sparkflows.io/en/latest/installation/installation/index.html